vulpemventures/nigiri/README.md

 Nigiri uses the default directory `~/.nigiri` to store configuration files and docker-compose files.
 To set a custom directory use the `--datadir` flag.

+Run the `help` command to see the full list of available flags.

 ## Nutrition Facts

 The [list](https://github.com/blockstream/esplora/blob/master/API.md) of all available endpoints can be extended with one more `POST /faucet` which expects a body `{ "address": <receiving_address> }` by enabling faucet.